Methods to integrate multinormals and compute classification measures

 These unequal-covariance measures are simple approximations that do not describe the exact separation between the distributions.
 However, our methods can be used to define a discriminability index that exactly describes the separation between two arbitrary distributions (even non-normal).
-First, we determine the minimum possible (Bayes) errors when $\mathbf{V}=\bm{1}$ and priors are equal.
-In terms of the distributions of the log likelihood ratios, these are:
+First, we determine the minimum possible (Bayes) error when $\mathbf{V}=\bm{1}$ and priors are equal.
+This is $p(e) = (p(B | a)+p(A | b))/2$, where we can also write these error rates in terms of the distributions $f_a$ and $f_b$ of the log likelihood ratios: